 What to see at the Nixon Library

-Voted OC’s Best Attraction and OC’s Best Museum by LA Times Readers
+Voted OC’s Best Attraction and OC’s Best Museum

 Enjoy tours of Richard Nixon’s original birthplace and boyhood home, walk through the presidential helicopter that flew four Presidents, take in the splendor of the White House East Room and pay respects at the final resting places of President and Mrs. Nixon.

 The Ambassador and Mrs. George L. Argyros Oval Office

 Experience President Nixon’s Oval Office with an immersive exploration of the most famous office in the world, including an opportunity to take a photo behind the president’s desk!
 The Oval Office is designed in the original 1969 decor of California blue and gold, which was hand-selected by First Lady Pat Nixon.